aress31/burpgpt/README.md

 > [!IMPORTANT]
 > Please note that using any version lower than 2023.3.2 may result in a [java.lang.NoSuchMethodError](https://forum.portswigger.net/thread/montoya-api-nosuchmethoderror-275048be).
 It is crucial to use the specified version or a more recent one to avoid this issue.

-2. Build Tool:
+2. Build tool:

 - Gradle: `Version 6.9` or later (recommended).
 The [build.gradle](https://github.com/aress31/burpgpt/blob/main/lib/build.gradle) file is provided in the project repository.

-3. Environment Variables:
+3. Environment variables:

 - Set up the `JAVA_HOME` environment variable to point to the JDK installation directory.